Shenandoah Valley Surveillance Watch

 Your license plate is being tracked.
 You deserve to know.

-Flock Safety automated license plate reader cameras are operating across the Shenandoah Valley — in Harrisonburg, Bridgewater, Broadway, Elkton, Grottoes, Timberville, New Market, Woodstock, Strasburg, and Shenandoah, with the Augusta County Sheriff's Office blanketing unincorporated communities countywide.
+Flock Safety automated license plate reader cameras are operating across the Shenandoah Valley — in Harrisonburg, Bridgewater, Broadway, Elkton, Grottoes, Timberville, New Market, Woodstock, Strasburg, and Shenandoah, with the Augusta County and Shenandoah County Sheriff's Offices blanketing unincorporated communities countywide.
 These systems photograph every passing vehicle, log your location, and share that data across a nationwide network with minimal oversight.
 This site exists to hold them accountable.

 Live surveillance network — Rockingham, Page, Shenandoah & Augusta Counties, Virginia